 Chief Scientific Officer

-Tony Wood, GSK’s Chief Scientific Officer since 2022, leads all Research and Development activities across GSK’s portfolio and pipeline, with a specific focus on driving delivering of new, innovative medicines and vaccines that bring transformative impact for patients in areas of high unmet need.
-He leads a global organisation focused across four core therapeutic areas (infectious disease, HIV, respiratory/immunology, and oncology) and driven by three R&D priorities – Execution, Technology and Culture – all central to developing an R&D approach based on science of the immune system, human genetics and advanced technologies, notably building ground-breaking in-house capabilities in functional genomics, artificial intelligence and machine learning, as well as through focused business development or partnering.
+Tony Wood, GSK’s Chief Scientific Officer since 2022, leads all Research and Development activities across GSK’s portfolio and pipeline, with a specific focus on driving delivery of new, innovative medicines and vaccines that bring transformative impact for patients in areas of high unmet need.
+He leads a global organisation focused across four core therapeutic areas (respiratory/immunology/inflammation, oncology, HIV and infectious diseases) and driven by three R&D priorities – Execution, Technology and Culture – all central to developing an R&D approach based on the science of the immune system, human genetics and advanced technologies, notably building ground-breaking in-house capabilities in functional genomics, artificial intelligence and machine learning, as well as through focused business development and partnering.

 Tony is one of the world’s pre-eminent medicinal chemists and has the rare distinction of inventing one of the first mammalian host protein-targeted anti-HIV drugs to reach the market.
 As a pioneer of structure-based drug design to overcome problems of resistance, he has striven to advance strategies in medicinal chemistry design, including ligand efficiency and lipophilic efficiency, structural-property relationships for toxicity, and the use of chemoinformatics to inform molecule and library design.